TariqArshad/2022-National-Clinical-NLP-Challenges-PVAMU/README.md

         --lowercase True

     *If punkt & stopwords not downloaded from nltk, uncomment lines 2 & 3 in CMED_preprocessing

-## Abstract
-Attention-based models have become the leading approach in modeling medical language for Natural Language Processing (NLP) in clinical notes.
-These models outperform traditional techniques by effectively capturing contextual representations of language.

-In this research a comparative analysis is done amongst pretrained attention based models namely Bert Base, BioBert, two variations of Bio+Clinical Bert, RoBerta, and Clinical Longformer on task related to Electronic Health Record (EHR) information extraction.
-The tasks from Track 1 of Harvard Medical School’s 2022 National Clinical NLP Challenges (n2c2) are considered for this comparison, with the Contextualized Medication Event Dataset (CMED) given for these task.
-CMED is a dataset of unstructured EHR’s and annotated notes that contain task relevant information about the EHR’s.
-The goal of the challenge is to develop effective solutions for extracting contextual information related to patient medication events from EHR’s using data driven methods.

-Each pre-trained model is fine-tuned and applied on CMED to perform medication extraction, medical event detection, and multi-dimensional medication event context classification.
-Processing methods are also detailed for breaking down EHR’s for compatibility with the applied models.
-Performance analysis has been carried out using a script based on constructing medical terms from the evaluation portion of CMED with metrics including recall, precision, and F1-Score.
-The results demonstrate that models pre-trained on clinical data are more effective in detecting medication and medication events, but Bert Base, pretrained on general domain data showed to be the most effective for classifying the context of events related to medications.

 #### Model links for importing directly from HuggingFace
     - "bert-base-cased"